bcgov/nr-forests-access-management/scripts/kc_data_transfer/readme.md

 Either set these env vars or stuff them into .env file.
 If the .env file exists in the ./scripts/kc_data_transfer directory it will automatically get loaded by the code.
+Just copy the envExample file to .env and change the values.

-* KC_HOST - url to keycloak instance, ex: https://mykeycloak.ca
+* KC_HOST - url to keycloak instance (e.g. https://oidc.gov.bc.ca)
 * KC_CLIENTID - The client id that has been configured as a service account
 * KC_SECRET - The secret for the above client
-* KC_REALM=ichqx89w
+* KC_REALM - (e.g. 'ichqx89w' for the NR custom realm)
 * KC_FOM_CLIENTID=the name of the client used for fom
+* FAM_JWT - Your JWT token (steal from the docs page after authenticating or from your browser)
+* FAM_URL - Base FAM API url (e.g. https://7j9h7vm7ag.execute-api.ca-central-1.amazonaws.com/v1)
+* FOM_APP_NAME_IN_FAM - The name of the FOM app in the FAM database (e.g. "FOM_DEV")

 ## Run the script

 ```
 python src/KeyCloakTransfer.py
 ```

-## Future - Using after API security is added

-Once security is implemented in FAM, an API client and secret will have to be used to access the FAM api.
-The client/secret will likely then be used to retrieve an access token.
-The logic for how to do this is likely the same as the logic used in the `KeyCloak.py` module.